manukumar07/VidZone---Youtube-clone-/README.md

 npm run dev
 Navigate to http://localhost:3000 in your browser to view the application.

-## Folder Structure
-src/
-components/: Contains reusable React components. hooks/: Custom React hooks. pages/: Application pages or views. utils/: Utility functions and API calls.
-App.js: Main application component. index.js: Entry point for the React application. public/: Static files like index.html.

 ## API Integration
 VidZone uses the YouTube Data API provided by RapidAPI.
 The API key is used to authenticate requests and retrieve data from YouTube.

-## API Endpoints
-Search Videos: GET /search/?q={query}
-query: Search term to find videos.
-For more details on API endpoints and usage, refer to the YouTube Data API documentation.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.